Right to silence

 has stated that in December 2013, the Israeli police started using a revised Arabic text to notify children arrested for alleged security offenses of their rights, including the right to silence and the right to legal counsel.
 This revised text was endorsed by the Ministry of Justice.
 The Military Prosecutor advised that the revised Arabic text for the notification of rights is designed to more clearly inform children, but that the Israeli police complied with this principle before.

 indicates that no minors are being informed of their legal rights at the time of arrest.
 Further, only a small proportion of minors are being informed of their rights once they arrive at an interrogation centre and in many of these cases the information provided is wholly inadequate.

-It is submitted that in order to ensure compliance with this legal requirement proceedings against minors should be dismissed whenever the prosecution is unable to prove timely and satisfactory notification.
+It is recommended that in order to ensure compliance with this legal requirement proceedings against minors should be dismissed whenever the prosecution is unable to prove timely and satisfactory notification.